Clinton Avenue Congregational Church - Brooklyn, N.Y. (photo: Brooklyn Eagle, 1923 - Brooklyn Public Library, Brooklyn Collection)

 3 manuals, 34 stops, 39 ranks

-The following specification was recorded by F.R.
-Webber (1887-1963), whose "Organ Scrapbooks" are in the possession of The Organ Historical Society Archives in Princeton, N.J.
-When the new church was built, this organ was moved to St. Patrick Roman Catholic Church, Long Island City, by the M.P.
-Möller Company as Op.
+When the new church was built in 1923, this Roosevelt organ was moved to St. Patrick Roman Catholic Church, Long Island City, by the M.P.
+Möller Company as their Op.
 3596 (1923).

 Great Organ (Manual II) – 58 notes, partially enclosed